-Since getting our hands on the Loop Quiet and Experience earplugs back in November, both me and Ben have put a combined large amount of miles in.
-We thought we would quickly rundown how the past few months have gone using the new Loop earplugs.
+Since getting our hands on the Loop Quiet and Experience earplugs back in November, we have put a large amount of miles in on the bikes.
+We thought we would rundown how the past few months have gone using the new Loop earplugs.

 Motorcycle hearing damage

 Sound pressure is measured in decibels (dB) and uses a logarithmic scale.
 Without going too technical, the higher the decibels number, the louder the noise gets, obviously, but the gaps between also get larger.
 A 3dB increase doubles the intensity of the noise.
 Therefore 103dB is twice as loud as 100dB.